 Self-Discovery, Coping and Self-Empowerment

 The book is an eye-opener with respect to self-discovery.
 She describes the empowerment of separating oneself from the (painful and/or angry) emotions to open up for a new (different) life ahead.
 It helps not to get stuck in the beautiful memories of the old life that one will never have again.
-Part of this process is also the discovery that the only place to live in is the own body.
+Part of this process is also the discovery that the only place to live in is one’s own body.
 Consequently, one has to take care of its physical and emotional fitness.

 Grace describes how watching your emotions teaches you about who you are; or even how taking the observer’s position can calm you down.
-Acknowledging the thoughts, telling your brain, “yes, thanks for the reminder, but this is not the right moment.
+Acknowledging the thoughts, telling your brain, “Yes, thanks for the reminder, but this is not the right moment.
 Look at the great scenery.
 Smell the roses of summer.
 Taste the berry and cherry flavor of this wine.
 Listen to the chirping of the cricket and feel the warm sunshine and the wind’s play with your hair and gorgeous silk dress on your skin.”

 Who Would Enjoy Reading Finding Grace